Quick answer

 Should I get the agreed price in writing?

 YES.
-At minimum via SMS/WhatsApp.
+At minimum a text message.
 Ideally a written purchase agreement with the price clearly stated.

 Don't want to negotiate yourself?
 Contact WHEELSTREET — we'll negotiate on your behalf.